bradkav/CEvNS/README.md

 See the **example code** in the iPython notebook (`CEvNS-examples.ipynb`) [here](https://nbviewer.jupyter.org/github/bradkav/CEvNS/blob/master/CEvNS-examples.ipynb) or click the 'Launch Binder' button to view an interactive notebook.
 For working with the **recent COHERENT data** ([arXiv:1708.01294](https://arxiv.org/abs/1708.01294)), check out the notebook `COHERENT.ipynb` [here](https://nbviewer.jupyter.org/github/bradkav/CEvNS/blob/master/COHERENT.ipynb).

-Currently includes the Standard Model contribution to the CEvNS cross section, along with the contribution from the following Simplified Model Lagrangian:
+Currently includes (amonth other things) the Standard Model contribution to the CEvNS cross section, along with the contribution from the following Simplified Model Lagrangian:

 <img src="/L1.png" width="400">

 Note that the CEvNS cross section depends only on the product of g_v and g_q, so in the code the only coupling is called gsq and is the product of these two.
+More interactions (magnetic moments, scalar mediators, etc.) are being added.

 If you are using the NSI rate, you do not need to add the Standard Model rate too - the NSI rate includes (and modifies) the normalisation of Standard Model CEvNS.